tayders017/the.tech.taylor/projects/Grafana/Project_Grafanista/Project_Grafanista.md

     static_configs:
       - targets: ['<VM_IP>:8000']
 ```
-- If you need to check what the IP is for the VM, run the following command:
+- If needed, verify the IP for the VM by running the following command:
 ```bash
   ifconfig
 ```